poltak/mongo-railway/README.md

 This document describes the contained files in this archive.
 Note that all operations are performed with the assumption of the railway data being stored in the 'train' collection in the 'railway' database.
+Furthermore, all javascript code can be executed directly in the native mongo shell.

 All of the operations performed in source files in this archive is documented more thoroughly in the report for assessment task 3.